 We attend the Beverly Hills Farmers’ Market, held every Sunday from 9:00 AM to 1:00 PM at: 9300 Block of Civic Center Drive

 Check out the Beverly Hills Farmers’ Market on Facebook

-Many Avocado varieties are seasonal, but Hass avocados are often available year-round.
-Some other avocado varieties we grow are Lamb Hass, Pinkerton, Reed, Nabal, Fuerte, Edranol, Walter Hole, Zutano & Bacon.
-There are some other unique varieties at our farm which are not yet identified or “unknown” but we know them, they are delicious.
+Many Avocado varieties are seasonal; Hass avocados can be available year-round.
+Other seasonal avocado varieties we grow are Lamb Hass, Pinkerton, Reed, Nabal, Fuerte, Edranol, Walter Hole, Zutano & Bacon.
+There are other unique varieties at our farm which are not yet identified, ”unknown” as we call them, but we know them, they are all delicious!

-I keep my own bees at the farm and I sometimes extract Raw honey (it can not be certified organic because the bees can fly farther than the controlled area of our farm.)
-We try to keep the bees here by planting various season trees and plants attractive & rich in resins, pollen and nectar.)
+Bees are kept at the farm, mostly for pollination, but sometimes we extract honey (raw).
+It cannot be certified organic though, because the bees can fly farther than the controlled area of our farm.
+We still try to keep the bees here by planting various but attractive seasonal trees and plants rich in resins, pollen and nectar.

 Frank & Keiko

 farming & stewardship Links: